Eric Meyer (politician): Healthcare

-"I am an advocate for quality, affordable healthcare for all Arizonans.
+Meyer has outlined the following stance on healthcare: "I am an advocate for quality, affordable healthcare for all Arizonans.
 As an experienced ER physician and Director of Emergency Medicine I know how to be cost-effective in managing healthcare.
 As a physician in the Legislature and having served as the ranking member of the Health Committee, I have brought my medical experience to the Capitol.
 My responsibility in helping to set scope of practice guidelines and making safety decisions that impact healthcare workers across our state is one I have taken very seriously.
 Arizona is facing a physician shortage in the midst of growing healthcare demands and I will advocate for new policies that will help retain graduate medical professionals in our state.
 I will also continue to represent your interests on issues as varied as concussion awareness, public health policy, and hospital mergers."

 Government transparency

-"I have introduced legislation the last several sessions that would ban all gifts by lobbyists to Arizona's elected officials.
+Meyer has outlined the following stance on transparency: "I have introduced legislation the last several sessions that would ban all gifts by lobbyists to Arizona's elected officials.
 No more free trips.
 No more free tickets.
 No more free lunches.
 Our votes shouldn't be for sale.
 I believe that all politicians should report all political contributions and their sources.
 I am opposed to so-called "dark money."
 We need transparency in who is donating how much to whose campaign.
 It's time we take back the power from out-of-state special interest groups and put it back in the hands of Arizona's citizens."